angrybacon/doomsday-wiki/markdown/appendices/interactions.md

 activate Chromatic Sphere without your opponent having priority to cast their removal.

+### {{Daze}}

+If you have a land drop available.
+You can use Daze to generate additional mana by playing a *dead* card like Dark Ritual in order to return and Island to enable generation of two blue mana.

 ### {{Lake of the Dead}}

 Lake of the Dead does not enter the battlefield until after a swamp is